cloudfour/cloudfour.com-patterns/CONTRIBUTING.md

 ## Getting Started

 1. `npm ci` — to install dependencies
-1. `npm run storybook` — to run a local instance of Storybook
+1. `npm start` — to run a local instance of Storybook

 ## Building

 - `npm run build` — Builds CSS+JS for npm package
 - `npm run build-storybook` — Creates a static storybook site build, for example for publishing the pattern library to Netlify

-## Testing
+## Validating

+You can run `npm run validate` to run all of the checks that will be run in CI (except for building).

+You can also run checks individually:

+- **Linters/formatters**: `npm run lint` (runs Prettier, ESLint, and Stylelint)
+- **Tests**: `npm run test` (runs Jest tests)
-Note that tests will fail if you have not built the project.
+  You can also run `npm run test:watch` to run Jest in watch mode Note that tests will fail if you have not built the project.
 If you see tests failing with errors like "file not found in `dist` folder", try running `npm run build` and then re-run the tests.
+- **Typechecking** `npm run type` (runs TypeScript) You can also run `npm run type:watch` to run TypeScript in watch mode

 ## Project Structure